 This is a theory and application class for students who want to expand their communication skills while examining the culture of communications and negotiations internationally and in China.
 We'll discuss current issues in international communications as they relate to shaping and developing international policy and domestic law.
 We'll have discussions with legal professionals, business owners and executives who are living and working in China.
 We'll discuss negotiations, communications and the international business environment in China.
 Contact hours: 45.
 Recommended Credit: 3 semester/4.5 quarter hours.

 Managing Sustainability in Transnational Business

-This course will provide an overview on the development of Corporate Social Responsibility (CSR) in China in comparison with North American and European countries.
+This course will provide an overview on the development of corporate social responsibility (CSR) in China compared with North American and European countries.
 It aims to help students build a global perspective of CSR and sustainable business, with a strong mindset of applying practical knowledge to local issues.
-We will explore all essential CSR subjects, including environmental footprint, community involvement and development, fair operating practices, labor practices, and supply chain management, in a context of addressing challenges faced by transnational companies engaging various sets of stakeholders in different geographic territories.
-With a special emphasis on Asia and China in particular, students will study actual cases from MNCs operating in China.
-This course will also cover more advanced topics such as Corporate Social Innovation and CSR-related public policy in China as time permits.
+We'll explore all essential CSR subjects, including environmental footprint, community involvement and development, fair operating practices, labor practices, and supply-chain management, in a context of addressing challenges faced by transnational companies engaging various sets of stakeholders in different geographic territories.
+With a special emphasis on Asia and China, in particular, students will study actual cases from MNCs operating in China.
+This course also will cover more advanced topics such as Corporate Social Innovation and CSR-related public policy in China as time permits.

 BUSI 3007 SBLC / MKTG 3001 SBLC